Letter 22: The Signal - Attuning to the Pulse of Life

 To sense it, however, we must be in a certain state ourselves.
 Just as static on a radio can drown out the broadcast, our defenses, distractions, and distortions can obscure the Signal.
 When we grow still enough, attuned enough, it comes through—sometimes as a whisper, sometimes as a force—pointing us toward the next right action.2

-It is life’s beacon, always transmitting.
+It is always transmitting.

 Here’s what a simple moment in a day can look like when there is attunement to the Signal of life.